Aura Aero Integral R

 The AURA AERO Integral R is a French two-seat aerobatic low-wing training monoplane first flown in June 2020.
 The aircraft is the first of a family of Integral aircraft to fly and achieved EASA Certification in the CS-23 Normal Aircraft category in December 2024.

 Design

 The Integral R is a two-seat side by side cantilever low-wing monoplane with a fixed conventional landing gear with a tail-wheel.
-It has a wood structure reinforced with carbon and powered by a Lycoming AEIO-390-A3B6 piston aero-engine certified for aerobatic use with a tractor two-bladed propeller.
+It has a wooden structure reinforced with carbon fibre and powered by a Lycoming AEIO-390-A3B6 piston aero-engine certified for aerobatic use with a tractor two-bladed propeller.